Ghost Orchid Facts

 Ghost Orchid Distribution, Habitat, and Ecology

-Its own nature tends to make it difficult for the beautiful plant to prosper, however.
+Its own nature tends to make it comparatively difficult for the beautiful plant to prosper, however.
 Regrettably, those same traits also make it even more complicated for it to spread in any numbers.
-That’s because the species of flora only appears naturally in very specific areas.
+That’s because the remarkable species of flora only appears naturally in very specific areas.

 Species Sharing Its Range